micro-ROS/micro_ros_setup/doc/design.md

 # Work to do

-To realize this approach, we need a few things
+## Minimal

  - [x] cmake macro to checkout and configure NuttX
  - [ ] cmake macro to define the target application
+ - [ ] support for creating the MCU workspace automatically
- - [ ] support for determining and linking all dependencies
+    - [ ] determining and link all dependencies already present in the host workspace
     - [ ] support for downloading the base libraries
  - [x] colcon calling support from NuttX build

- - [ ] generation of toolchain.cmake (a start of that is available, but it is not efficient)
+## Useful

+ - [ ] openocd vendor package (so that we can automatically build it with NuttX support and the right memory locations)
+ - [ ] colcon.meta generation, including toolchain.cmake (currently all options are given on each invocation, which is error prone)

+## Optimization

+ - [ ] colcon takes a long time to build the MCU workspace, even if very little needs to be done. look into ways to optimize this...

 # Background

 ## Approaches